 Let’s celebrate our origins: our place of birth, our place of study, our community belonging, and all that shaped us to become who we are today!
 Take a pen and make a dot on the map to symbolize your origin and waypoint to our Statler destination!
 Share with us all you would like to share about those places; write your message and put it in the box of your College destination!

-Diversity Awards Pedro Mago, Glen H. Hiner Dean of the Statler College of Engineering and Mineral Resources at West Virginia University, and the Statler College Diversity, Equity and Inclusion Committee, will announce the recipients of the College’s Excellence in Diversity, Equity and Inclusion Awards.
-The awards were presented to the recipients in conjunction with WVU’s annual Diversity Week celebration; awards will celebrate students, faculty and staff and their contribution to advance diversity, equity and inclusion in the Statler Community.
+Diversity Awards: Pedro Mago, Glen H. Hiner Dean of the Statler College of Engineering and Mineral Resources at West Virginia University, and the Statler College Diversity, Equity and Inclusion Committee, announces the recipients of the College’s Excellence in Diversity, Equity and Inclusion Awards.
+The awards are presented to the recipients in conjunction with WVU’s annual Diversity Week celebration; awards will celebrate students, faculty and staff and their contribution to advance diversity, equity and inclusion in the Statler Community.

 Other Selected Events from 2021